Deepakshandilya/Kheti-Mitra/README.md

 "KhetiMitra" is a comprehensive solution that integrates real-time data, AI-driven insights, and user-friendly platforms to empower farmers.
 It effectively addresses challenges posed by shifting weather patterns, limited seed knowledge, and low tech adoption, fostering sustainability and resilience in agriculture.
+It aims to revolutionize farming practices and enhance the overall well-being of farmers.

 # Solution